Catherington Lith

 1. Leave the car park, cross the road and turn left along the pavement.
 Walk through the black wooden lychgate that you will shortly pass on your right into the churchyard.
 Pass the church on your left and at the far boundary there is a gate in the hedge with a footpath sign leading out into a paddock.

-5. Continue until you come to a gate.
+5. Back on the path, walk until you come to a gate.
 Go out of the gate to leave the nature reserve and walk along an access track.
-When you reach a junction, you will see a gate on your right that will take you back into the Catherington Lith Nature Reserve again.
-Beside the gate is your next carving with squirrels and owls on top.
+When you reach a junction, you will see a gate on your right that will take you back into the Catherington Lith Nature Reserve.
+Beside the gate is carving four with squirrels and owls on top.

-6. Walk up the path back into the woodland and very shortly on your right you will see a carving with two fairies on top and with a space hollowed out so you can sit inside.
-Continue along the path until you reach the same point where you entered the woodland, exiting back through the gate into the large green space again.
+6. Walk up the path back into the woodland and very shortly on your right you will see a carving five with two fairies on top and with a space hollowed out so you can sit inside.
+Keep going along the path and you will spot carving six on your left.
+The path will fork again when you reach carving seven.
+Bear left here, and then left again, to pass an information board next to a gate.
+Use the gate to exit the lith.

-7. Walk along the hedge and take the gate back into the pony paddock.
-This time, however, turn immediately left and walk along the hedge with an electric fence to your right.
-Go through the metal kissing gate and then cross another pony paddock all the way to the other side.
+7. Turn right and walk with the hedge to your right until you reach a metal kissing gate into pony paddocks.
+Go through the gate and turn immediately left to walk along the hedge with an electric fence to your right.
+Go through the next metal kissing gate and then cross the pony paddock all the way to the other side.
 Exit the paddock and cross the car park of The Farmer Inn and return to Catherington Lane.

 8. If you want to finish your walk, you can turn right at the road to return to the car park.
 If you fancy finding another couple of carvings with only a small bit of extra distance, cross the road and take the footpath opposite going to the left of a house with a ship in the window.
 The path passes narrowly between properties before opening to an orchard.
 Cross the orchard on the permissive footpath to the opposite side.
 Here you will meet a path *.
 Turn right to find the carving of Hooty the Owl.
 Continue past Hooty and take the path across Parsonage Field.
 This will lead you to the road or the car park.